datanav/docs/getting-started.rst

 So far in the labs we have only covered changes outside the pipe we are working on.
 But, what about changes in the pipe itself?
 If we add lines in our DTL config, how does Sesam know that the entities should be reprocessed?
 The source or the dependent data has no changes, and therefore no entities will be reprocessed as Sesam thinks nothing has changed.
 In short, Sesam does not recognize this automatically.
 Entities are only reprocessed in Sesam if there are changes in the data coming into the pipe.
 If we make changes in a Sesam pipe, changes that will affect the end result (such as adding extra data), the entities that has already been processed will not by them self be reprocessed, thus only changed data or new data will be populated with the extra information.

-To remedy this, every time we make changes in a pipe that will affect the output data, we must manually **reset** and **start** the pipe.
+To remedy this, every time we make changes in a pipe that will affect the output data, and if we want all old entities to have that extra information, we must manually **reset** and **start** the pipe.
 When we reset a pipe, all the entities from the source will be reprocessed.
 This can be done by clicking on the three dots next to the pipe name at the top of your pipe.

 .. image:: images/pipesmenu.png
     :width: 600px